 - If no projects match you can type the project name manually (leave empty for the default project)

-- The extension runs the Angular CLI command with your configured default options in the selected folder
+- The extension runs the Angular CLI command with your configured default options in the resolved target folder

 Running Angular CLI commands

-Use the keyboard shortcuts (Ctrl+Shift+A followed by a letter) or search for Angular CLI Plus commands in the Command Palette (Ctrl+Shift+P):
+Use the keyboard shortcuts (Ctrl+Shift+A followed by a letter) or search for Angular CLI Plus commands in the Command Palette (Ctrl+Shift+P).
+When @angular/cli is installed in the workspace, the extension uses that local CLI automatically instead of requiring a global ng on PATH:

 - Serve (